 Success in state and national exams are key indicators of the University meeting its obligations to its students.
-While the pass rate of the professional examinations in Law, Pharmacy, Nursing, and Engineering are excellent compared to peer institutions, we strive to keep these rates above 90% and to move them above 95% wherever possible.
+While the pass rate of the professional examinations in Law, Pharmacy, Nursing, and Engineering are excellent compared to peer institutions, the institution strives to keep these rates above 90% and to move them above 95% wherever possible.

 |Out-Of-State Peers||Fall 2000||Fall 2013||Fall 2014||Point Change

 Fall 2000 to

 UT Austin remains committed to providing full-time permanent faculty support for an excellent educational experience at the undergraduate and graduate levels.
 Other teaching faculty are Lecturers, Specialists, and Visiting/ Adjunct/ Clinical/ Research faculty, and they also contribute to this excellent educational experience.
 Those in the latter category bring their academic experience from other institutions and/or their corporate professional experience to the classroom, which often provides valuable perspectives that enriches the educational experiences in significant ways.

 37. Quality Enhancement Plan, Including Reaffirmation Year